ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/keys/index.md

 The purpose of the validator private key is to actively sign on-chain operations such as block proposals and attestations.
 Therefore these keys have to be held in a hot wallet.

-This flexibility has the advantage to move validator signing keys very quickly from one device to another, however, if they have gotten lost or stolen, a thief may be able to **act maliciously** in the following ways:
+This flexibility has the advantage of moving validator signing keys very quickly from one device to another, however, if they have gotten lost or stolen, a thief may be able to **act maliciously** in a few ways:

-- Get the validator slashed) by:
+- Get the validator slashed by:
   - Being a proposer and signing two different beacon blocks for the same slot
-  - Being an attester and signing an attestation that "surrounds" another one.
+  - Being an attester and signing an attestation that "surrounds" another one
-  - Being an attester and signing two different attestations having the same target.
+  - Being an attester and signing two different attestations having the same target
-- Force a voluntary exit, which stops the validator from staking, and grants access to its ETH balance to the withdrawal key owner.
+- Force a voluntary exit, which stops the validator from staking, and grants access to its ETH balance to the withdrawal key owner

-The **validator public key** is included in the _deposit data_ which allows Ethereum to identify the validator.
+The **validator public key** is included in the transaction data when a user deposits ETH to the staking deposit contract.
+This is known as the _deposit data_ and it allows Ethereum to identify the validator.

 ### The withdrawal key {#withdrawal-key}